This homemade sauerkraut recipe is made from a cabbage-head and salt; it will be ready to eat in three days.

 New research shows that there is no scientific basis to lower our sodium intake below 2.3g per day; that is about a teaspoon of salt.

-If you have high blood pressure then lowering your salt intake to that amount would have a moderately beneficial effect.
-Having even less however would actually increase the risk of metabolic-syndrome.
+If you have high blood pressure then lowering your salt intake to around 2.3 grams would have a moderately beneficial effect.
+Having even less however might actually increase the risk of metabolic-syndrome.

 If you eat out a lot then you almost certainly exceed the recommended sodium intake by double or more; this homemade sauerkraut recipe may exacerbate the problem.

-Having said that, if you are venturing into making your own homemade sauerkraut recipe, then I doubt you frequent fast-food restaurants.
+Having said that, if you are venturing into making your own homemade sauerkraut recipe, then I doubt you frequent fast-food restaurants on a regular basis.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.